Is There A "Happy Pill" That Can Change My Mood?

 - Changes in vision

-Weight gain can be a possible side-effect of almost all antidepressants, in particular certain MAOIs, tricyclic antidepressants, and Paxil (an SSRI).
-However, weight gain may not always be due to the effects of the medication itself, sometimes it can be caused by eating more as a result of the decrease of depressive symptoms, or any other number of factors.
+Weight gain can be a possible side effect of almost all antidepressants, in particular certain MAOIs, tricyclic antidepressants, and some SSRIs.
+However, weight gain may not always be due to the effects of the medication itself; sometimes, it can be caused by eating more as a result of the decrease in depressive symptoms or any other number of factors.

 - Previous Article